 For fish that can really pull.
 There are essentially two limits to ultralight reels – there is an upper limit to how tight you can set the drag, so larger or more powerful fish are going to be able to pull line even with the drag fully locked.
 In situations with structure, that’s going to cost you fish.

 The second limitation is in spool capacity – the smaller spool of an ultralight holds less line.
 Most anglers that fish ultralight will use braid, both the overcome this and for the castability and feel it offers.
 But even with light and thin braid, you aren’t going to be able to put much more than 150 yards on your reel, so again – a powerful fish is going to be a chance to spool you.

-Only two key tips, and they applies to all spinning reels, not just ultralight ones:
+Only two key tips, and they apply to all spinning reels, not just ultralight reels: